davidrhoden/davidrhoden-basic-netlify/timeline/maximvs-circle-bar-jul-27-2004.md

   - MAXIMVS!
   - Anthony Donato
   - Jeff Pounds
+  - Trey Ledford
+  - "Mississippi Delta"

 ---

 This show was downright silly.
 Our "real" guitarist, Trey Ledford, a.k.a "CLAVDIVS", couldn't make it, but the songs were so damn simple IN MY MIND I figured I couldd play them.
 With no rehearsal.
 Our friend Anthony Donato offered to play the drum kit, again, with no rehearsal that I can recall.

-Right before the gig, Jeff ("BRVTVS") asked me if I knew the Bobbie Gentry song "M-i-s-s-i-s-s-i-p-p-i", When I said yeah, he asked if we could play it?
+Right before the gig, Jeff ("BRVTVS") asked me if I knew the Bobbie Gentry song "M-i-s-s-i-s-s-i-p-p-i" (actually titled "Mississippi Delta").
+When I said yeah, he asked if we could play it?
 What the hell...It went as well as could be expected which means different things depending on your expectations.

 <div id="viewport">
+    <button id="buttonPrevious">&#10094;</button>
+    <button id="buttonNext">&#10095;</button>

 ![MAXIMVS! at Circle Bar with Anthony Donato on drums.](/static/img/rock/maximvs-circle-bar-jul-27-2004/maximvs-jul-27-2004-5.jpg "MAXIMVS! at Circle Bar with Anthony Donato on drums.")